-We are committed to educating our students by providing ongoing support to address their academic, social and emotional well being.
-Our teachers understand and respect that each individual child is different, and strive to ensure that our educational environment supports all types of learners.
+We are committed to educating our students by providing ongoing support to address their academic, social, and emotional well being.
+We understand and respect that each individual child is different and that our educational program and services must support all types of learners.
 The Student Services Team (SST) consists of English and Chinese learning specialists and counselors and is responsible for carrying out this vision across the school.
 They regularly meet and collaborate with Division leaders and classroom teachers to address the needs of our students.

-The Student Services team consists of a director who oversees the department, two learning specialists, one Pre-K through fourth grade counselor, one part time counselor for fifth through eighth grade, and two Chinese language support teachers.
+The SST consists of three English language learning specialists, two Chinese language support specialists, and three school counselors.
 Resources in this department are not only for our students and teachers, but are also intended to help our families to support their children.

 Chinese and English Academic Language Support